hellerve/blog/posts/Building_a_small_language_with_cj.md

 is somewhat accessible for all, and that, if you so desire, you explore the [other examples](https://github.com/hellerve-pl-experiments/cj/tree/master/examples) `cj` ships with.
 See you around!

+#### Footnotes

+<span id="1">1.</span> Register names and purposes are backend-dependent, and
+I wanted to build a way to get to registers when I need them without having to think about any of that.
+What we explicitly do not do is manage the registers for the user, doing full [register allocation](https://en.wikipedia.org/wiki/Register_allocation).
+I might get there in the future, but currently `cj` does not provide this.